Drew Romo

-Drew Arthur Romo (born August 29, 2001) is an American professional baseball catcher in the Colorado Rockies organization.
-He was selected 35th overall by the Rockies in the 2020 Major League Baseball draft.
+Drew Arthur Romo (born August 29, 2001) is an American professional baseball catcher for the Colorado Rockies of Major League Baseball (MLB).
+He was selected 35th overall by the Rockies in the 2020 MLB draft.

 Amateur career

 Romo attended The Woodlands High School in The Woodlands, Texas, where he played baseball.
-In 2018, he was selected for U-18 United States national baseball team.
+In 2018, he was selected for 18-and-under United States national baseball team.
 As a junior in 2019, he hit .397 with four home runs and 35 RBIs while compiling a .993 fielding percentage.
-Romo spent that summer playing for the USA Baseball 18U National Team as well as participating in the Under Armour All-American Game.
+Romo spent that summer playing for the USA Baseball 18-and-under National Team as well as participating in the Under Armour All-American Game.
 He committed to play college baseball at Louisiana State University.

 Professional career

 The Colorado Rockies selected Romo with the 35th overall pick in the 2020 Major League Baseball draft.
 He signed with the Rockies on July 1 for a bonus of $2,095,800.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.

-Romo was assigned to the Fresno Grizzlies of the Low-A West for the 2021 season, slashing .314/.345/.439 with six home runs, 47 RBIs, and 23 stolen bases over 79 games.
+Romo was assigned to the Fresno Grizzlies of the Low-A West for the 2021 season, slashing .314/.345/.439 with six home runs, 47 RBI, and 23 stolen bases over 79 games.
 He was assigned to the Spokane Indians of the High-A Northwest League for the 2022 season.
 Over 101 games, he hit .254 with five home runs, 58 RBIs, and 19 stolen bases.
+To open the 2023 season, Romo was assigned to the Hartford Yard Goats of the Double-A Eastern League.
+Near the season's end, he was promoted to the Albuquerque Isotopes of the Triple-A Pacific Coast League.
+Over 95 games, he batted .259 with 13 home runs and 51 RBI.
+He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.

+Romo returned to Albuquerque to open the 2024 season.
+In 85 games for the Isotopes, he hit .297/.339/.499 with 14 home runs and 60 RBI.
+On August 16, 2024, Romo was selected to the 40-man roster and promoted to the major leagues for the first time.
+In 16 games during his rookie campaign, Romo slashed .176/.208/.235 with no home runs and six RBI.

+Romo was optioned to Triple-A Albuquerque to begin the 2025 season.